Learn more about corporations VOTING to rewrite our laws.

 Ties to the American Legislative Exchange Council

 EnergySolutions was a member of the American Legislative Exchange Council's (ALEC's) Energy, Environment and Agriculture Task Force as of August 2011.
 A company spokesperson told the Center for Media and Democracy (CMD) in July 2012 that it had cut ties with ALEC because it was "not in a position to continue at this time."
+However, it was still listed as member of the host committee of ALEC's 2012 annual meeting, and rejoined ALEC's Energy, Environment and Agriculture Task Force on June 12, 2013, according to internal ALEC documents.
 See Corporations Which Have Cut Ties to ALEC and ALEC Corporations for more.

 Storing nuclear waste in Utah